Maiden23/Chatbot-Ollama/README.md

 ### 3. Login to LangChain

-Login too LangChain, it takes you to LangSmith.\n LangSmith is used to monitor or deploy your llms.
+Login to LangChain, it takes you to LangSmith. <br/> LangSmith is used to monitor or deploy your llms.
 Generate tokens and based on your project id it shows who asked what like
 ![image](https://github.com/user-attachments/assets/043387f9-e5dd-464a-8cf7-77fa1f33d29f)